Lecture

 What is a Class Constructor?

-In this lesson, we will delve deeper into the class constructor that we have previously learned about.
+In this lesson, we will gain a deeper understanding of the class constructor ,building on what we previously learned.

 A constructor is a special method that is automatically called when an object is created from a class, and it sets the initial state of the object.